 Operating in the Azerbaijani market requires patience and a long-term perspective.
 It is important to have a local partner that facilitates the marketing and selling goods and services and interacts with the local government.
 Identifying a reliable partner requires sufficient due diligence.
 The U.S. Embassy’s Commercial Unit can help U.S. companies conduct market research, identify potential partners, and conduct due diligence.

 The Azerbaijani retail sector is becoming increasingly regulated and moving off the “street” into shops and retail outlets.
 Azerbaijani consumers are price sensitive and brand conscious.
 U.S. goods and services typically enjoy a price premium and good brand recognition.
 New shopping malls and supermarkets have increased the profile of western brands in recent years.
 Counterfeit consumer goods, however, are a problem.
 Furthermore, the Azerbaijani market remains segmented based on income.
 The largest share of the population earns a monthly wage of approximately $487 and has limited disposable income; a small, but growing middle class earns roughly $1,000 per month; and a concentrated, but very wealthy segment of the population, mostly located in Baku, has sufficient income to purchase luxury goods.
-The 2015 currency devaluations, and, more recently, decreased oil prices and the COVID-19 pandemic, has still somewhat decreased the purchasing power of many Azerbaijanis and reduced demand for high-end goods and services.
+The 2015 currency devaluations, and, more recently, decreased oil prices and the COVID-19 pandemic, decreased the purchasing power of many Azerbaijanis and reduced demand for high-end goods and services.

 As Azerbaijan develops its tourism industry, the number of visitors from Iran, Iraq, and Gulf Arab states have increased significantly, representing a growing segment of the shoppers in Baku’s malls.

 Trade Promotion and Advertising